 We want food that we know - from farmers who care for their land as much as the foods they produce.

+The food is more nutritious and delicious as the plants, animals, natural cycles and soil comes back to life.
 Like all change, it is a journey and through a combination of practices such as multi-species cropping, planting pollinator strips, diverse crop rotations, high intensity rotational animal grazing and reducing tillage the land can be regenerated over time.
-In return we aim to ensure our farmers receive a fairer share of the end value of their food.

 Blythe Calnan & Gregg Hooper - Runnymede Farm